VIDAL-Antoine/QwertyFR-French-US/README.md

 ## Overview

 The next images show the keys binded to the Alt key and then the Shift + Alt keys.
+The idea was just to add mathematical signs and greek letters when the key combination didn't type anything.

 ![QwertyFRAltGr](https://github.com/VIDAL-Antoine/QwertyFR_French_US/blob/main/QwertyFRAltGr.jpg)